The Magic of Networks Grown by Redirection: Concluding Remarks

 Another important facet of complex networks that has yet to be fully exploited is that they can be generated by simple redirection algorithms.
 When a new node joins the network, it either attaches with a given probability to a pre-existing node that is chosen uniformly at random, or it attaches to the ancestor this target node with the complementary probability.
 This algorithm is simple to implement and efficient because it generates networks of $N$ nodes in an algorithmic time that is also of the order of $N$.
 We showed how to generate networks that are equivalent to sublinear preferential attachment and to shifted linear preferential attachment by suitable redirection rules.
 Our redirection perspective provides crucial insights that relate the random recursive tree to preferential attachment networks.

 We also briefly discussed undirected networks that are grown by complete redirection.
-The resulting networks are highly modular in structure: the number of core (nodes of degree $\geq 2$) scales sublinearly with the total number of nodes, as $N^{\nu-1}$, with $\nu\approx 1.567$.
+The resulting networks have a highly modular structure (Fig.~\ref{fig:example}): the number of core (nodes of degree $\geq 2$) scales sublinearly with the total number of nodes, as $N^{\nu-1}$, with $\nu\approx 1.567$.
+A natural question here is: why does this redirection mechanism lead to such singular networks?
+We really don't know.
 The master equation approach, which works so well for directed networks, is inadequate to describe the structure this class of networks.
 This inadequacy stems from the effective non-locality in the growth mechanism, and different approaches seem to be needed to truly understand the behavior of this network.
 An even deeper reason is the lack of self averaging: the random quantities $N_k$ for any $k>1$ exhibit huge fluctuations from realization to realization.
 Therefore averages $\langle N_k\rangle$ incompletely characterize each $N_k$, and, by construction, the master equation approach only gives average quantities.

+The oldest and perhaps still most famous complex network is the evolving random graph or Erd\H{o}s-R\'{e}nyi (ER) random graph~\cite{ER60}.
+The same model appeared earlier in the work of Flory and Stockmayer~\cite{Flory39,Flory41,Stockmayer43}; this model turns out to be equivalent to aggregation with the product kernel~\cite{KRB}.
+The percolation transition manifested by the emergence of the giant component~\cite{Janson93} in evolving random graphs is equivalent to gelation in aggregation \cite{KRB}.
+The ER random graph initially consists of $N$ disjoint nodes, and it evolves by drawing randomly chosen pairs of nodes and connecting them.
+Thus only the number of links increases.
+Combining the ER graph with preferential attachment, one may postulate that nodes of degree $i$ and $j$ connect with probability proportional to $(i+\lambda)(j+\lambda)$.
+This evolving graph undergoes a percolation transition and later a condensation transition when the entire system condenses into a single component~\cite{BK12,10.1214/20-AAP1610}.

+Closer to our modeling is a network that grows via two distinct mechanisms: (i) a new node is added with probability $p$, and (ii) a new link between existing nodes is created with probability $1-p$.
+Both of these steps can incorporate redirection in a natural way.
+Earlier work on similar models~\cite{KRR} was focused on network characteristics, such as the degree distribution.
+The distribution of components remains mostly unexplored and it would be interesting to analyze percolation and condensation transitions for this type of network.
+There are indications~\cite{KRR} that the percolation transition could be different from the standard Curie-type transition appearing in the ER graphs~\cite{Janson93}, viz., a Berezinskii-Kosterlitz-Thouless infinite-order transition \cite{BKT-Strogatz,KR01-Rodgers,BKT-Sergey,KR02-protein} that often appears in growing networks.

 This research was partially supported by various NSF awards over the past two decades, and most recently by NSF grant DMR-1910736.